valotas/valotas.com/src/articles/promise-sequence.md

 }
 ```

-Now the question is, how am I going to keep track of the results too so that in the end I'll get a Promise who's
+Now the question is, how am I going to keep track of the results too so that in the end I'll get a Promise which's
-result with be something like `[result1, result2, ...]`.
+result will be something like `[result1, result2, ...]`.
 Since our actions are now executed in sequence, we can
 just keep track of the results in an array:

 ```js